 How do I keep track of the peaks I've climbed?

-You can download a PDF tick-list of the Trail 100 list HERE.
+You can download a free PDF tick-list of the Trail 100 list HERE.
 This breaks down each peak by region, so print it out, stick it on your wall, tick off every peak you've already climbed, and start planning trips to the ones you haven't!

 And finally, if you want even more inspiration, advice, and some general mountain chat, join the Trail 100 Facebook group HERE.